Liverpool F.C.: Colours and badge

 Liverpool was the first English professional club to have a sponsor's logo on its shirts, after agreeing a deal with Hitachi in 1979.
+However, for the first few years of the deal, broadcasting rules meant that sponsors logos could not be shown on shirts for televised matches.

-Since then the club has been sponsored by Crown Paints, Candy, Carlsberg and Standard Chartered.
+Since then, the club has been sponsored by Crown Paints, Candy, Carlsberg and Standard Chartered.
 The contract with Carlsberg, which was signed in 1992, was the longest-lasting agreement in English top-flight football.
 The association with Carlsberg ended at the start of the 2010–11 season, when Standard Chartered Bank became the club's sponsor.

 The Liverpool badge is based on the city's liver bird symbol, which in the past had been placed inside a shield.
 In 1977, a red liver bird standing on a football (blazoned as "Statant upon a football a Liver Bird wings elevated and addorsed holding in the beak a piece of seaweed gules") was granted as a heraldic badge by the College of Arms to the English Football League intended for use by Liverpool.
 However, Liverpool never made use of this badge.
 In 1992, to commemorate the centennial of the club, a new badge was commissioned, including a representation of the Shankly Gates.
 The next year twin flames were added at either side, symbolic of the Hillsborough memorial outside Anfield, where an eternal flame burns in memory of those who died in the Hillsborough disaster.
 In 2012, Warrior Sports' first Liverpool kit removed the shield and gates, returning the badge to what had adorned Liverpool shirts in the 1970s; the flames were moved to the back collar of the shirt, surrounding the number 96 for the number who died at Hillsborough.
+Following the death of Andrew Devine, and the subsequent ruling by a coroner that he was also unlawfully killed, the number 97 has been worn in this place since the beginning of the 2022–23 season.